By Khadeja Haye, MD, MBA, FACOG, National Medical Director, Acute Hospitalist Medicine, OB/GYN Hospitalist

 Today, I urge anyone reading this to gain awareness about these issues and others that affect women.
 It’s time to spread information and continue to fight for equality, in healthcare and all aspects of life for women everywhere.

-Learn more about TeamHealth’s efforts and initiatives in diversity, equity and inclusion here.
+Learn more about TeamHealth’s culture of diversity, equity and inclusion here.